-These questions get your prospect talking about himself and help you develop some level of rapport with him (and also help you find out the prospect’s likes and dislikes, which can help quite a bit).
+These questions get your prospects talking about themselves and help you develop a relationship of trust.
+They can also help you identify the prospect’s likes and dislikes, which is valuable information.

 - How long have you been with the company? (for B2B sales)

 - Where did you buy that beautiful sofa?
 (B2C)

 - How old are your children?
 How many do you have?
 (If you see a photo)